AbhijeetKrishnan/fanorona-aec/README.md

 - [x] Refactor coordinate conversion methods into a single method with flags
 - [x] Refactor validity checking into list of smaller rule checks combined in a larger method, so that is_valid() and is_capture_valid() can reuse code (possibly as a list of methods which must all return True)
 - [ ] Organize imports to remove unused imports
+- [ ] Test environment with a complete game
+- [ ] Build interface to easily communicate moves and visualize output